dagbdagb/LLM-FAQs/README.md

 This too.

 ### Can I run my own LLM?
 Legally?
 Yes.
 And yes.
 If you are allowed to own and operate a computer, you may also run your own LLM.
 As far as we know.
+None of this is legal advice, by the way.

 ### Can I create my own LLM?
 Yes.
 But not yet, young padavan.
 You don't know what what that means yet.
 And we don't know what *you* mean by 'create' exactly.
 So hold that thought for a while.